GravityPDF/gravity-pdf/README.txt

 = 3.5.0 =
 * Feature - Add auto-initialiser for sites that have direct write access to their server files
+* Feature - Add auto-initialiser across entire multisite network for sites who have direct write access to their server files.
 * Feature - Add auto-PDF_EXTENDED_TEMPLATE theme syncer for sites that have direct write access to their server files

+* Housekeeping - Refractor the admin notices code
 * Housekeeping - Create responsive PDF settings page
 * Housekeeping - Minify CSS and Javascript files
 * Housekeeping - Remove FontAwesome fonts from package and use Wordpress' build-in 'dashicons'